connorrose/Dilettantes-Guide-to-Linting/Intro-Guides/ESLint-Prettier.md

 1. `.prettierrc.toml`

 ### REACT!
-Guess what - _you've already set up coverage for React._ The `eslint-config-airbnb` package we installed brought along [eslint-plugin-react](https://github.com/yannickcr/eslint-plugin-react) as a dependency, and the AirBnB ruleset we extended includes configuration for React (exluding _Hooks_)!
+Guess what - _you've already set up coverage for React._ The `eslint-config-airbnb` package we installed brought along [eslint-plugin-react](https://github.com/yannickcr/eslint-plugin-react) as a dependency, and the AirBnB ruleset we extended includes configuration for React!
 Still, for maximum utility, we should tweak a few settings:

 #### Within `.eslintrc.json`
 1. Add `"prettier/react"` as the _last_ item in the `"extends"` array.